Ridalor/Customer/docs/usage.md

     if r.status() == 500:
         return r.json() # Contains "message" and "error" which tell you what happened

-    #If the status code is 404, there is no logged in customer or the jti sent is invalid
+    #If the status code is 401, there is no logged in customer or the jwt sent is invalid
-    else if r.status() == 404:
+    else if r.status() == 401:
         return "Noone is logged in"

     # The message is recieved with every request and tell you what happened